bodmandao/learning-platform/README.md

-# Course Contract
+# Learning Platform

-This Rust-based Internet Computer (IC) canister provides functionality for managing courses.
-It allows you to create, update, retrieve, and delete course information.
-The contract is built using the DFINITY Canister SDK.
+This Learning Platform is designed to facilitate decentralized learning on the Internet Computer.
+This Rust-based contract enables the creation, management, and enrollment in courses within a decentralized environment.
+It leverages the capabilities of the Internet Computer to handle user accounts, course storage, and enrollment transactions.
+Key features include user account creation, course creation, enrollment management, and comprehensive query functions for user and course details.

 ## Prerequisites